 Notice gradual changes or shifts in emotions, mindset, and mood.
 Be mindful of the little steps forward, like temporary, upward emotional swings.
 Happiness won’t crash over you like a wave, rather, it’s built upon many tiny positive moments.

 So, stop with the guilt trips and indulge in self-care.
 It’s natural to fall along the way.
 And remember to pat yourself on the back each time you step back up to the plate for another swing.

 It’s important to reflect on how far you’ve come.
-The only way to find your direction is to remember where you’ve been to avoid falling into the same traps or traveling the wrong path twice.
+The only way to find your direction, avoid falling into the same traps, or travel the wrong path twice is to remember where you’ve been.

 Again, going back may not be an option.